bitcoin-balancer/cli-lite/docs/setup-vm/index.md

 8. To finalize the creation process, scroll all the way down and click on the **"Create Droplet"** button.

-9. Navigate to your Droplet and turn it on by clicking the **On/Off** toggle.
+9. Finally, navigate to your Droplet and turn it on by clicking the **On/Off** toggle.